facebook/react-native-website/docs/_getting-started-macos-ios.md

 If you are having trouble with iOS, try to reinstall the dependencies by running:

 1. `cd ios` to navigate to the
-2. `bundle install` to install Bundler
+2. `bundle install` to install [Bundler](https://bundler.io/)
-   1. If needed: install a [Ruby Version Manager](#ruby) and update the Ruby version
-3. `bundle exec pod install` to install the iOS dependencies.
+3. `bundle exec pod install` to install the iOS dependencies managed by CocoaPods.

 :::